FAFSA Check List.

 Cost of Attendance (COA) − SAI = Financial Need

-The lower your SAI, the more need-based aid you’re likely to receive.
+The lower your SAI, the more aid you may be offered.

 Per Semester vs. Per Year

-Your FAFSA award is typically split into equal disbursements across academic terms.
+FAFSA awards are usually divided evenly across academic terms.
 If your school uses semesters:

 • Fall: 50% of your yearly award